 Professor Carole Mundell was the Chief International Science Envoy at the Foreign, Commonwealth & Development Office from January to October 2021.
-Previously Professor Mundell was Chief Scientific Adviser at the Foreign and Commonwealth Office in October 2018.
-She is Professor of Extragalactic Astronomy, Head of Astrophysics at the University of Bath where she holds the Hiroko Sherwin Chair in Extragalactic Astronomy, and a Fellow of the Institute of Physics.
+Previously Professor Mundell was Chief Scientific Adviser at the Foreign & Commonwealth Office.
+She is Professor of Extragalactic Astronomy at the University of Bath where she holds the Hiroko Sherwin Chair in Extragalactic Astronomy, and a Fellow of the Institute of Physics.

 Her career highlights include:

 Royal Society Wolfson Research Merit Award (2011 to 2016) for the study of black hole-driven explosions and the dynamic Universe

 FDM Everywoman in Technology Woman of the Year (2016)

 Science and Technology Facilities Council (STFC) Board Member and STFC Skills and Engagement Advisory Board Chair (2015)

 Carole studied at the University of Glasgow where she gained a BSc in Physics before working at the Jodrell Bank Observatory, University of Manchester, where she completed a PhD in Astrophysics.
 She later moved to the University of Maryland before joining Liverpool John Moores University, where she received her first professorship in 2007.
 A world-leading scientist, she is a frequent guest speaker at international conferences.
 She sits on a number of strategic advisory panels for UK and international groups, is a committed communicator of science, and is an advocate for diversity in science.